 A composite source file (CSF) was included with this project.
-The CSF items were imported into Pydro, and clipped so that all objects outside the sheet extents were excluded.
+The CSF items were imported into Pydro and clipped so that all objects outside the sheet extents were excluded.
 The items were then filtered in Pydro by object class to create a manageable workspace.
-The object classes that were brought into Pydro included hulks, mooring/warping facilities, obstructions, offshore platforms, underwater rock/awash rocks, and wrecks.
-Items from that group that were deemed too shallow or dangerous to investigate were not marked "Investigate".
+Mandatory object classes were brought into Pydro and items that were deemed too shallow or dangerous to investigate were not marked "Investigate".
 The remaining items were selected to investigate, and Hypack targets were exported.
 Boat sheets with images of the CSF items located on the chart were created, and used for notes on the items while surveying.
-These sheets were scanned and are located in Appendix 5, in the CSF folder.
+These sheets were scanned and are located under Acquisition Logs in the CSF folder.

 In Pydro, all CSF items were marked with the keyword "CSF", and a separate "CSF Items" tab in the PSS was created.
 The CSF items were then correlated to SSS and MB features.
 Items that were not found were classified "Chart-Delete".
 Items that were present, but differed from the CSF description were classified secondary to sonar features, and marked "Chart-Modify".
 Items that were investigated and found, but did not differ from the CSF items were classified "Chart-None".
 All S-57 attributes were assigned for each CSF item investigated.
-If the item was not found or investigated, the S-

-57 information from the original CSF was retained.
-A separate CSF feature report was generated and is located in Appendix 5 of the Descriptive Report folder for this project.
-The original CSF file is also located in Appendix 5.
-CSF items on the chart that were picked to be modified or deleted have also been included in the Survey Feature Report located in Appendix II.
+If the item was not found or investigated, the S-57 information from the original CSF was retained.
+CSF items on the chart that were picked to be modified or deleted will also be included in the Survey Feature Report located in Appendix II.